Hansel11/MyInventory/README.md

 ## Usage

-You can access the demo of this web application on <https://sample-warehouse-app.web.app/item>
+You can access the demo of this web application on <https://sample-warehouse-app.web.app/>

-I have setup a dummy account that you can use in this web app (Read Data only):
+I have setup a dummy account that you can use in this web app (Read Data only).
+You can use it by clicking on the 'Login as Guest' Button, or enter these credentials:
 **Username:** guest@myinventory.com
 **Password:** guest1234
+To modify the data, please follow the instructions below to create your own firebase project and setup an admin account.

 The MyInventory application data structure can be summarized as such:
 ```